react-navigation/react-navigation.github.io/docs/status-bar.md

 sidebar_label: Different status bar configuration based on route
 ---

-If you don't have a navigation bar, or your navigation bar changes color based on the route, you'll want to ensure that the correct color is used for the content.
+If you don't have a navigation header, or your navigation header changes color based on the route, you'll want to ensure that the correct color is used for the content.

 ## StackNavigator and DrawerNavigator